grantdavis303/commit_buddy/README.md

 # Commit Buddy

-A simple tool to help create Git commit messages.
+A simple JavaScript tool that dynamically creates Git commands based on user input.

 ## To Do